 What Is Asperger’s Syndrome?

-Asperger ’ s (also called Asperger’s Syndrome or Asperger Syndrome) is one of the conditions in the broader category of autism spectrum disorder (ASD).
+Asperger’s (also called Asperger’s Syndrome or Asperger Syndrome) is one of the conditions in the broader category of autism spectrum disorder (ASD).
 Although it previously had its own designation, it became part of the umbrella diagnosis of ASD in 2013.
-Now, there are three types of autism:
+Now, there are three types of autism spectrum disorder:

 - Autistic Disorder